Jbwasse2/Jbwasse2.github.io/_pages/about.md

 ***
 # Robotics Demos
-These demos correspond to unpublished robotics work that I have done.
+These demos correspond to unpublished, industry, and hobbyist robotics projects that I have done.
 <html>
 <body>
 <div class="post-container">